cloudmesh-book/book-latex-2018/notebooks/dask/dask.md

 # 2. How Dask Works

 As Python programmers, you probably already perform certain tricks to enable computation of larger-than-memory datasets, parallel execution or delayed/background execution.
-Perhaps with this phrasing, it is not clear what we mean, but a few examples should make things clearer.
+Perhaps with this phrasing, it is not clear what we mean (WHY THAN PHRASE IT SO THAT WE DO NOT KNOW WHAT IT MEANS?), but a few examples should make things clearer.
 The point of Dask is to make simple things easy and complex things possible!
+(THIS SEEMS ADVERTISEMENT, BUT NO CONCRETE INFOR OF WHAT IT MEANS)

-Aside from the detailed introduction, we can summarize the basics of Dask as follows:
+Aside from the detailed introduction (CITATION MISSING?), we can summarize the basics of Dask as follows:

-* process data that doesn't fit into memory by breaking it into blocks and specifying task chains
+* process data that does not fit into memory by breaking it into blocks and specifying task chains
 * parallelize execution of tasks across cores and even nodes of a cluster
 * move computation to the data rather than the other way around, to minimize communication overheads

 All of this allows you to get the most out of your computation resources, but program in a way that is very familiar: for-loops to build basic tasks, Python iterators, and the Numpy (array) and Pandas (dataframe) functions for multi-dimensional or tabular data, respectively.

 Dask allows you to construct a prescription for the calculation you want to carry out.
-That may sound strange, but a simple example will demonstrate that you can achieve this while programming with perfectly ordinary Python functions and for-loops.
+That may sound strange, (WHY THAN WRITE IT IF IT IS STRANGE CAN WE NOT DESCRIBE IT IN A NON STRANGE WAY?) but a simple example will demonstrate that you can achieve this while programming with perfectly ordinary Python functions and for-loops.